 Upon his return to Iceland, Bragi was invited to become part of the Icelandic National Opera Chorus where he performed between 2004 and 2006.
 From 2006 and through 2010 Bragi conducted, arranged, taught, sang, and recorded as part of his daily work in Iceland, both on a contractual and freelance basis.
 During those years, Bragi also had the opportunity to work with a variety of South African choirs in workshops during his visits to South Africa, most notably the Drakensberg Boys Choir, for which he was hired Conductor from January 2011.
 He lived in South Africa from 2011 until 2019, for the first year as conductor of the Drakensberg Boys Choir and after that as choirmaster and music teacher at Lebone II College of the Royal Bafokeng, teaching various instruments including woodwinds, piano and voice.
 In 2013 Bragi was chosen to be one of the conductors of the South African National Youth Choir.
 In 2016 Bragi founded the Rustenburg Community Chorus, a choir for adults from all walks of life and any level of musical experience.
 In mid-2019 Bragi moved back to Iceland and now works as a music teacher in the beautiful village of Hólmavík.

 Bragi and his choirs in South Africa shared the stage with various South-African artists, such as Rina Hugo, Amanda Black, Lira, Mi Casa, Johnny Clegg and The Parlotones.

 In his free time Bragi enjoys spending time in the outdoors, hiking, photography and reading.
-He is married to writer Christina van Deventer.
+He is married to writer and artist Christina van Deventer.